 A knee pad

-A knee pad for kneeling whilst harvesting those delicious vegetables!
-If you have mulch or pebbles around your gardens, this product is for you!
-I’m going to be experimenting with sewing some washable, super cute knee pads.
+What garden doesn’t need a knee pad for kneeling whilst harvesting those delicious vegetables!
+If you have mulch or pebbles around your gardens, this product is for you.

-These are sold already made at places like Tractor Supply or Amazon.
-It can be the perfect, cheap “go-to-gift” for your fellow gardener.
+These are sold at places like Tractor Supply or Amazon.
+It can be the perfect, inexpensive “go-to” gift or stocking stuffer for your fellow gardener.

 I’ll admit I don’t have this one yet but it’s on my wishlist!
-I’d use a knee pad for harvesting usually for I’d love a swivel stool for planting!
-Sowing seeds can be a very enjoyable, tedious task.
-It’s something I truly have a love-hate relationship with.
+I’d use a knee pad for harvesting usually.
+But for weeding and planting, I’d love a swivel stool!

 I hope these ideas serve you well!
 I’d love to hear what you’ve gotten your gardening gals and guys in the past, or what you plan to gift them this year.
 Drop a line in the comments below and let’s have a chat.
 Happy holidays!